 Taylor Swift has been in the music business for more than a decade, so it’s understandable to assume that the 30-year-old is bathing in Grammys on Grammys.
 But how many Grammys does Taylor Swift have exactly?
-Well, the country-singer-turned-pop-star has been nominated for 47 Grammy awards, including three at the 2020 Grammys.
+Well, the country-singer-turned-pop-star has been nominated for more than 40 Grammy awards.

 Swift, who released her seventh album Lover in August 2019, is nominated for three major awards at the 62nd annual Grammy Awards, which will be held on January 26.
 Her album, Lover, is nominated for Best Pop Vocal Album, while the album’s title track is up against artists like Billie Eilish and Lizzo for Song of the Year.
 Swift’s single, “You Need to Calm Down,” is also nominated for Best Pop Vocal Performance.

 Compared to her earlier career, where she was once nominated for eight Grammys at a single awards show, Swift’s nominations at the 2020 Grammys may seem lackluster.
 But no need to worry, it doesn’t seem like she’s slowing down any time soon.
-Ahead, find out how many Grammys Taylor Swift has won in her 13-year-long career and what she won them for.
+At the 2021 Grammys, Swift was nominated for six awards, including the coveted Album of the Year and Song of the Year for her 2020 album, Folklore, and its lead single, “Cardigan.”
+Ahead, find out how many Grammys Taylor Swift has won in her 13-plus-year-long career and what she won them for.
 Some of the songs may surprise you.
-Only time will tell if she’ll add to her collection at the 2020 Grammys.

 Album of the Year for Fearless (2010)